-What are the most likely scenarios?
+What are the most likely scenarios for World War 3?

 These things nearly always start out with a shocking event that no one saw coming.
 Think back in history to the bombing of Pearl Harbor or the German invasion of Poland in the wee hours of the morning.
 No one went to be the night before expecting all hell to break loose the next day, with enemy soldiers overhead or encroaching.

 Border and coastal areas would be most vulnerable to initial attacks by air or sea.
 Nuclear weapons are likely to be used in such attacks.
 Those living close enough to potential targets need to get their nuclear preparedness plan in order, just in case.

 Kim Jong Un can’t shut up about his plans to nuke America and Russia recently backed out of a disarmament agreement, failing to dispose of enough weapons-grade plutonium to make 17,000 nuclear warheads.
 The North Korean leader keeps doing unauthorized missile tests to prove his nuclear potential.
 In fact, yesterday, one of his missiles landed a mere 60 miles off the coast of Russia.